Cultural and Religious Guidelines

 • Shoes must be removed before entering

-1. What to Wear on Safari
+What to Wear on Safari in Tanzania

-• Long sleeves for sun protection
+• Long-sleeve shirts for sun and insect protection

 • Comfortable walking shoes or hiking boots